-Note: In the Netherlands, 1 out of 5 people aged 18 to 19 smoke; as well, 1 out of 3 people aged 20 to 24 smoke.
+Note: In the Netherlands, 1 out of 5 people aged 18 to 19 smoke; as well, 1 out of 4 people aged 20 to 29 smoke.
 About half of those reported smoking every day.
 People aged 75 and over were least likely to report smoking.
+In general, older smokers are more likely to smoke every day.
+This figure displays the smoking rate of the total population of the Netherlands in red for comparison.